 Patients with somatic symptom disorder tend to continually worry about a specific physical symptom or set of symptoms.
 These symptoms are not caused by an underlying medical condition aside from extreme stress and are often detrimental enough to interfere with normal activities and daily life.
 Unlike Munchausen’s syndrome, these symptoms are not inflicted intentionally by the patient.

-Rates of Somatic Symptom Disorder and Co-Occurring Conditions
+Somatic Symptom Disorder and Co-Occurring Conditions

 People who are diagnosed with a somatic symptom disorder are also more likely than others to be diagnosed with another mental illness.
 Often, the stress that comes from these illnesses can cause physical symptoms to appear.